James Sterrett: Career

 During the period of 1809–1810, Sterrett was also abandoned by his business partner, John Clay, brother of Henry Clay.
 John Clay had married Julie Duralde, daughter of Martin Duralde of Attapakas, in 1807.
 Another Duralde sister had been governor W. C. C. Claiborne's second wife.
 Clay & Sterrett had run a commission merchant business but Clay "returned to Kentucky, leaving the debts owed by their partnership, Clay & Sterrett."
 To support his family and pay debts, Sterrett worked at the Louisiana Gazette newspaper as an editor.
 He also had a "counting room" at 16 Bienville Street where he worked as a cotton factor.
 In 1810 he lived on Rampart Street in New Orleans.
+He published a public letter in 1811 stating that around 1800 or 1801 General Wilkinson had embezzled public money to buy slaves from a Mr. Jones in Maryland; the slaves were bought on credit by John Ellis, Richard Butler, and others, while "the notes" were held by Abijah Hunt.